-- 1. Click Networks (♣) tile on the Instant On home page.
+- 1. Click Networks (⋄⋄) tile on the Instant On home page.
 The Networks page is displayed.
-Click the (→) arrow next to the employee or guest network or to view the configuration parameters. - 2.
+Click the (ゝ) arrow next to the employee or guest network or to view the configuration parameters. - 2.
 Select the employee or guest network and then click on the Options tab. - 3.
 Under Radio, select the radio frequency.
-The available frequencies are: - 2.4 GHz and 5 GHz (default)-The AP will broadcast the wireless network on either 2.4 GHz or 5 GHz radio frequencies. - 2.4 GHz only-The AP will broadcast the wireless network only on the 2.4 GHz radio frequency. - 5 GHz only-The AP will broadcast the wireless network only on the 5 GHz radio frequency.
+The available frequencies are: - 2.4 GHz-The AP will broadcast the wireless network only on the 2.4 GHz radio frequency. - 5 GHz-The AP will broadcast the wireless network only on the 5 GHz radio frequency. - 6 GHz-The AP will broadcast the wireless network only on the 6 GHz radio frequency.